lamg/convff/README.md

 - `-d dir` where `dir` is the output directory for the converted files, it cannot be "." for avoiding name clashes.
 - `-v` convert files for a VCD player
 - `-x` convert files for a XVID player
-- `-t` convert files for a digital TV receiver device, that reads MKV files with H264 video and MP3 audio.
+- `-t` convert files for a digital TV receiver device, that reads MKV files with H264 video and Vorbis audio.
 - `-w` convert files to WEBM format trying to copy streams compatible with WEBM.
 - `-wo` convert files to WEBM with VP8 and Vorbis streams.
 - `-wc` convert files to WEBM with VP9 and Opus streams.